awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v2.md

 `KnownStatus`
 The known status for the task from Amazon ECS\.

+`Limits`
+The resource limits specified at the task level \(such as CPU and memory\)\.
+This parameter is omitted if no resource limits are defined\.

+`PullStartedAt`
+The timestamp for when the first container image pull began\.

+`PullStoppedAt`
+The timestamp for when the last container image pull finished\.

+`AvailabilityZone`
+The Availability Zone the task is in\.
+The Availability Zone metadata is only available for Fargate tasks using platform version 1\.4 or later\.

 `Containers`
 A list of container metadata for each container associated with the task\.